4 city walks for spotting street art

 While some street art can be big and bold, other artworks can be harder to spot, situated high above the streets, tucked down low along paths or pavements, or can even involve repainting everyday objects to create visual interest.
 It’s worth keeping an eye out for street art on any urban walk!

 Don’t miss out in National Walking Month: Routes marked with (NWM) are free to access during National Walking Month, thanks to our friends at Cotswold Outdoor.
-You can also gain access to all our Ramblers Routes by become a member for just £3.42 a month.
+You can also gain access to all our Ramblers Routes by becoming a member.

 1. Bristol